smbjorklund/media_update/doc/render-array.md

 [drupal\_render()](http://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_render/7) function.
 This process is called rendering.
 The activated theme is able to [override](http://api.drupal.org/api/drupal/includes%21theme.inc/function/theme/7) the actual rendering that takes place.

-The items of a render array with keys that start with '#' are called properties.
+The items of a render array with keys that start with '#' are called **properties**.
 Examples of properties are '#markup', '#prefix', '#theme' etc.  The properties determine how the array is processed during rendering.
-Any other keys will reference the children of the render array.
+Any other keys will reference the **children** of the render array.
 The children should themselves be render arrays, thus forming a recursive structure.

-The simplest case is a render array without any properties or children (the empty array).
-It renders as the empty string.

-Next, a render array without any properties will render as the concatenation of the renderings of its children.
+A render array without either the '#markup' or '#theme' property will render as the concatenation of the renderings of its children.
 Since the order of items in a PHP array is deterministic so will the result of the rendering of the children be.
-If some of the children have the '#weight' property set, then they will first be sorted by the '#weight' values before they are rendered (children without '#weight' are treated as if they had a weight of 0 during sorting).
+If at least one the children have the **'#weight'** property set, then they will first be numerically sorted by the '#weight' values before they are rendered (children without '#weight' are treated as if they had a weight of 0 during sorting).

-The properties '#prefix' and '#suffix' can be added to any render array and will be treated as literal markup text that wraps the markup otherwise generated.
+The properties **'#prefix'** and **'#suffix'** can be added to any render array and will be treated as literal markup text that wraps the markup otherwise generated.

-A render array with the property '#markup' will render as the corresponding value (which should be a string).
+A render array with the property **'#markup'** will render as the corresponding value (which should be a string).
 If there are any children of this array they will be ignored.

-A render array with the property '#theme' will pass responsiblity for rendering to the corresponing theme function or template.
+A render array with the property **'#theme'** will pass responsibility for rendering to the corresponding theme function or template.
 A render array can't both have the '#markup' and '#theme' property set.

 For instance if the '#theme' property has the value 'item\_list', then the